digiltd/oh-rtd-test/Samples-Tricks.md

 svn up /opt/openhab/configurations
 ```

-The path in the 3rd line has to match to your openhab installation
+The path in the last line has to match to your openhab installation

 #### Import your config into subversion